-Due to COVID restrictions and recommendations, Ombuds operations in 2021 were online, meeting with faculty by appointment via Zoom or on the phone.
+Ombuds operations continued to be mostly virtual in 2022, as this mode seemed to be preferred by individuals who reached out to us.
+We connected with visitors via Zoom, on the phone, and when requested, in person.
 The Ombuds role typically involved meeting with visitors to listen to their concerns, brainstorming to identify options and resources, guiding visitors to the relevant university resources and policies, and helping them to arrive at their own solutions to problems.
 As needed, we researched relevant policies and/or contacted relevant administrators to obtain information for visitors.
+We also facilitated four large-group conversations over the spring and the summer that involved everyone (faculty and staff) in a unit.

-As per our office policy, the two Ombuds consulted about almost all the cases brought to the office.
+As per our office policy, the two Ombuds consulted about the cases brought to the office.
 In every case, we asked the visitor's permission to share their situation with the Ombuds who was not present at the initial meeting, and this permission was usually granted.
 This opportunity for the two Ombuds to consult with each other has proven to be very important and effective in responding to our visitors' concerns.
 This practice ensures that both Ombuds are involved (to varying degrees) in most situations brought to the attention of the office, providing the benefit of two perspectives and two analytical approaches.
+If permission was not granted, it was typically due to the visitor working in the same School/College or department with the non-present

-If permission was not granted, it was typically due to the visitor working in the same School/College or department with the non-present Ombuds and who wanted additional privacy.
+Ombuds and who wanted additional privacy.
 For this reason, it has been beneficial for the two Ombuds to be from different Schools/Colleges.